InteractiveDesignAndDevelopment/student-portal-theming/README.md

 ### Steps
 1. Open your comparison tool.
-2. Select "Session > New Session > Folder Merge"
+2. Select "Session > New Session > Folder Compare"
 3. **For Portal:**
-   - Compare the `/build/portal` files to the [Portal web root].
+   - Compare the `/build/portal` files on Left to the [Portal web root] on Right.
-   - On the line where it says "Merge to:", Select the [Portal web root].
-   - Select the line comparing `[Portal web root]/Public/` to `build/portal/Public/`.
-   - Copy to Left.
+   - From menu, select `Actions > Synchronize > Update Right...`
+   - If you see no files in the action menu, be sure to untick the `Just Selection` checkbox.
+Click `Sync`.
-   - Hard refresh the page to ensure correct changes were applied.
+   - Force reload the page in your browser (`Ctrl + Shift + R`) to ensure correct changes were applied.
 4. **For Student:**
-   - Compare the `/build/student` files to the [Student web root].
+   - Compare the `/build/student` files on Left to the [Student web root] on Right.
-   - On the line where it says "Merge to:", Select the [Student web root].
-   - Select the line comparing `[Student web root]/Public/` to `build/student/Public/`.
-   - Copy to Left.
+   - From menu, select `Actions > Synchronize > Update Right...`
+   - If you see no files in the action menu, be sure to untick the `Just Selection` checkbox.
+Click `Sync`.
-   - Hard refresh the page to ensure correct changes were applied.
+   - Force reload the page in your browser (`Ctrl + Shift + R`) to ensure correct changes were applied.
 5. **For Staff:**
-   - Compare the `/build/staff` files to the [Staff web root].
+   - Compare the `/build/staff` files on Left to the [Staff web root] on Right.
-   - On the line where it says "Merge to:", Select the [Staff web root].
-   - Select the line comparing `[Staff web root]/Styles/` to `build/staff/Styles/`.
-   - Copy to Left.
+   - From menu, select `Actions > Synchronize > Update Right...`
+   - If you see no files in the action menu, be sure to untick the `Just Selection` checkbox.
+Click `Sync`.
-   - Hard refresh the page to ensure correct changes were applied.
+   - Force reload the page in your browser (`Ctrl + Shift + R`) to ensure correct changes were applied.
 6. Profit.